Home » DIY » How to Refinish Wood Cabinets with Gel Stain

 • Apply a slip coat of mineral spirits because it helps the stain glide on, spread evenly, and reduces lap marks.

 • Saturate the foam brush then get it on the surface quickly.
 Completely spread it out, then wipe it off.
-You will literally glop the gel stain onto several areas of the surface.
+You will glop the gel stain onto several areas of the surface.

 • Spread the stain out to a nice even coat with a shop towel.